Oliver-Loeffler/git-msi-installer/README.md

 * Requires: WiX Toolset 3.11 (for MSI packaging)
 * Requires: ImageMagick (for Icon conversions)

+## MSI Installer?

+Well, there is something in works by Git-for-Windows.
+Have a look at the projects [FAQ](https://github.com/git-for-windows/git/wiki/FAQ#is-there-an-msi-for-installation-via-group-policy).

 ## License and Attributions

 * [License](LICENSE) - Same license as Git, same license as Git Portable for Windows. https://git-scm.com/